Be Patient while menu loads

 Attachez vos ceintures (January 1991).
 Fasten Your Seat Belts.

-The first two Quick & Flupke books by Hergé (Jeux Interdits and Tout va Bien) were translated into English by Leslie Lonsdale-Cooper and Michael Turner, who had previously translated The Adventures of Tintin.
-They were published in 1992 in paperback form by Mammoth, an imprint of Mandarin, which is part of Reed International Books.
+The first two 1985 series Quick & Flupke books by Hergé (Jeux Interdits and Tout va Bien) were translated into English by Leslie Lonsdale-Cooper and Michael Turner, who had previously translated the Tintin books.
+These two books, Double Trouble and Two of a Kind were published in 1992 in paperback (softcover) form by Mammoth, an imprint of Mandarin, which is part of Reed International Books.
 The text in the English volumes is lettered in a different style from both the French books and the other Hergé books in English.

 Quick & Flupke Double Trouble